Executive Coaching

 One prominent example of a successful Executive who understands the advantages of having an Executive Coach is Eric Schmid, former CEO of Google.

-Executive Coaches may serve a variety of roles, offering everything from business skills, management & leadership skills, building high-performing and self-managed teams and career-related advice... to being a sounding board for new strategic directions.
+Effective Executive Coaches fulfill diverse roles, ranging from refining business acumen, honing management and leadership skills, and cultivating self-managed teams to providing career guidance and serving as a sounding board for strategic decisions.

-So the question is: are the benefits of Executive Coaching worth the investment?
+The pertinent question arises: are the advantages of Executive Coaching worth the investment?

-For instance, key areas that Executives who have a Coach receive higher performance feedback are focus, goal setting and achieving outcomes.
+Key areas that Executives who have a Coach receive higher performance feedback on are: focus, goal setting and achieving outcomes.
 The Executives who had Coaching subsequently developed more specific objectives than their "coach-less" colleagues.
 This is reflected in greater productivity and efficiency, better team morale, higher performing teams and less staff attrition.

 On top of that, the Executives who work with Executive Coaches also receive better performance ratings over time, from both their Superiors and their direct reports.